jleakakos-cyrus/haskell-code-test/README.txt

 Output 2 – sorted by birth date, ascending.
 Output 3 – sorted by last name, descending.
 Ensure that fields are displayed in the following order: last name, first name, gender, date of birth, favorite color.
-Display dates in the format M/D/YYYY.
+Display dates in the format MM/DD/YYYY, with no padding when M or D only have one digit.